Master of Science in Electrical Engineering, 120 credits

 - Group 3: Low

-The thesis should be based on high quality scientific content and carried out in close contact with the research groups involved in the programme.
+The thesis should be based on the high quality scientific content and carried out in close contact with the research groups involved in the programme and in the area of the profile chosen by the students.
+Without special permission a thesis work may be performed in the following subject areas:

 - Bachelor's degree as specified in the entrance requirements